Akawi85/credit_defaulters/README.md

 ### Exploratory Data Analysis (EDA)

 For ease of analysis, the EDA was performed using `Pandas-profiling` package.
-The `Pandas-Profiling` package generates profile reports (.html or other extensions) from a pandas DataFrame.
+The `Pandas-Profiling` package generates profile reports in `html` and other extensions from a pandas DataFrame.
 The profile report can be found [here](https://github.com/Akawi85/credit_defaulters/blob/main/credi_card_default_EDA.html)

 ***PS: Download the HTML file to explore the report in a browser***

 ### Preprocessing

 The preprocessing steps taken includes:
 - Unlike what we saw in the Data Dictionary, the profile report shows that `EDUCATION` column has 7 distinct values.
-Since the values with explicit information are just `1=graduate school, 2=university, 3=high school, 4=others,` with the rest (0, 5, 6) representing unknown, rows that hold these under representing values were converted to `4` (others).
+Since the values with explicit information are just `1=graduate school, 2=university, 3=high school, 4=others,` with the rest (0, 5, 6) representing `unknown`, rows that hold these under representing values were all converted to `4` (others).
-- The entire dataset into training and test sets for training and validation
+- Splitting the entire dataset into training and test sets for training and testing of algorithms
-- standardization technique was employed to scale the values in the dataset
+- Standardization technique was used to scale and normalize the values in the dataset

 # Modelling

-The task is a supervised learning task that requires the application of binary classification algorithms to correctly classify credit card users into defaulters and non-defaulters.
+The task is a supervised learning task that requires the application of binary classification algorithms to correctly classify credit card users into  `defaulters` and `non-defaulters`.
 There are numerous classification algorithms with implementations in scikit-learn.
-For the purpose of this project, 6 most popular clasification algorithms were used for modelling.
-The accuracy metric was used for evaluating the performance of each model.
+For the purpose of this project, 7 most popular clasification algorithms were used for modelling.
+The `f1` score was chosen as the preferred metric for evaluating algorithms, due to class imbalance of the predicted feature.
 The algorithms include:

-- Naive Bayes
+- Multinomial Naive Bayes
 - Logistic regression
 - K-nearest neighbors
-- (Kernel) SVM
+- Support Vector Classifier (SCV)
 - Decision tree
-- Ensemble learning
+- Ensemble learning (Random Forest)
 - Extreme Gradient Boosting (XGB)

 Deep learning techniques were also be implemented to generate a deep neural network for classification using the `tensorflow.keras` library.

-The **f1** metrics of the generated models was compared and the model with the best **f1** score was used for training on the entire dataset.
+The **f1** metrics of the generated models was compared and the model with the best **f1** score was used for training the entire dataset.

-From all the applied algorithms, the **eXtreme Gradient Boosting** performed best by yielding an **f1 score** of approximately **0.56** on the test set of **3,000** samples.
+From all the applied algorithms, the **Extreme Gradient Booster (XGB)** performed best by yielding an **f1 score** of approximately **0.56** on the test set of **3,000** samples.
 This f1 score on the test data outperformed that of **SVC** which had an **f1 score** of **0.546**, **KNN’s 0.429, Logistics Regression’s 0.463, Multinomial Naive Bayes’ 0.5, Decision Trees 0.421**,  **Random Forest’s 0.556** and Neural Network's **0.359**.
-Thus, the XGB Classifier was selected for training the entire data.
+Thus, the `XGB` Classifier was selected for training the entire data.

 ***PS: The XGBoost algorithm was used to train the entire data and the generated model is found in the [model_dir](https://github.com/Akawi85/credit_defaulters/blob/main/model_dir)***